 Federal-Mogul had 292 and 364 commodity price hedge contracts outstanding with a combined notional value of \$64 million and \$91 million at March 31, 2009 and December 31, 2008, respectively, of which substantially all mature within one year.
 Of these outstanding contracts, 241 and 346 commodity price hedge contracts with a combined notional value of \$50 million and \$83 million at March 31, 2009 and December 31, 2008, respectively, were designated as hedging instruments for accounting purposes.
 Unrealized net losses of \$19 million and \$33 million were recorded in accumulated other comprehensive loss as of March 31, 2009 and December, 31, 2008, respectively.
-Unrealized net gains of \$1 million were recognized in "Revenues-Automotive" during the three months ended March 31, 2009 associated with designated hedge ineffectiveness.
-Realized and unrealized net losses of \$2 million and \$3 million, respectively, were recognized in "Expenses-Automotive" and "Revenues-Automotive," respectively, during the three months ended March 31, 2009 associated with undesignated commodity price hedge contracts.
+Unrealized net gains of \$1 million were recognized in other income, net on the consolidated statement of operations during the three months ended March 31, 2009 associated with designated hedge ineffectiveness.
+Realized and unrealized net losses of \$2 million and \$3 million were recognized in cost of goods sold and other income, net, respectively, on the consolidated statement of operations during the three months ended March 31, 2009 associated with undesignated commodity price hedge contracts.

 For derivatives designated as cash flow hedges, changes in the time value are excluded from the assessment of hedge effectiveness.
-Unrealized gains and losses associated with ineffective hedges, determined using the hypothetical derivative method, are recognized in "Revenues-Automotive."
+Unrealized gains and losses associated with ineffective hedges, determined using the hypothetical derivative method, are recognized in other income, net on the consolidated statements of operations.
 Derivative gains and losses included in accumulated other comprehensive loss for effective hedges are reclassified into operations upon recognition of the hedged transaction.
-Derivative gains and losses associated with undesignated hedges are recognized in "Revenues-Automotive" for outstanding hedges and "Expenses-Automotive" upon hedge maturity.
+Derivative gains and losses associated with undesignated hedges are recognized in other income, net on the consolidated statements of operations for outstanding hedges and cost of goods sold upon hedge maturity.
 Federal-Mogul's undesignated hedges are primarily commodity hedges and such hedges have become undesignated mainly due to forecasted volume declines.